gokulpulikkal/gokulpulikkal/README.md

 ## Hi there 👋

-I'm a Mobile App Developer with over 4 years of expertise in iOS, tvOS, and Roku platforms.
+I'm a Mobile App Developer with over 5 years of expertise in iOS, tvOS, and Roku.
 I excel in crafting innovative and user-friendly apps, leveraging the latest industry technologies and trends to deliver high-quality, engaging experiences for clients and users.

 ## My latest projects 👨‍💻
 - NewsLetters is an automated news aggregation system that transforms daily newsletter emails into a structured, categorized news feed.
 The system combines Gmail automation, AI-powered content analysis, and a mobile app interface for seamless news consumption.